sanjeevz3009/Scrabble/README.md

 # Scrabble

-#Usuage
+# Usuage
 * `npm install` to install the required modules and files.
 * `npm start` to run the web application.

 # about.html
-* about.html contains structure of the about web page, which contains information about the gameplay.
+* about.html contains the structure of the about web page, which contains information about the gameplay.
 # index.html
 * index.html contains the main game/ web page structure for the scrabble game.
 # style.css